olljanat/vco-efecte/ExampleSources/SimpleCRM/README.md

 * SELECT CompanyName,City,Country FROM Company

 Action "convertSQLresultToXML" will convert that result to XML which can be imported to Efecte WebAPI.
-You can find example of converted XML from file [SimpleCRM_company.xml!](SimpleCRM_company.xml)
+You can find example of converted XML from file [SimpleCRM_company.xml](SimpleCRM_company.xml)

 ## User in companies relation import
 To be able to create relations using WebAPI you need to know:
-* Relation directly (which card you will update and which one to refering).
+* Relation direction (which card you will updated and which one we are referring).
 * Unique value on for both card types.
 * Relation field.